oothomas/SlicerPhotogrammetry/README.md

 ## Sample Data

-# SlicerPhotogrammetry User Guide
+# Photogrammetry User Guide

-This document will guide you through the **SlicerPhotogrammetry** module's features, from loading models and preparing masks to running reconstructions in WebODM.
+This document will guide you through the **Photogrammetry** module's features, from loading models and preparing masks to running reconstructions in WebODM.
 The guide assumes you have a working installation of [3D Slicer](https://www.slicer.org) and the SlicerPhotogrammetry extension.

 ## Table of Contents
 1. [Overview](#1-overview)